static-frame/static-frame/doc/source/articles/upgrade.rst

 strange   0.1       -0.333    quark  False

+This limited, retricted form of mutation meets a practical need.
+Converting back and forth from a ``Frame`` to a ``FrameGO`` is a light-weight, no-copy operation using ``Frame.to_frame_go()`` and ``FrameGO.to_frame()`` (underlying immutable arrays can be safely reused and shared between ``Frame`` and ``FrameGO`` instances.

 No 7: Everything is not a Nanosecond
 __________________________________________________________________

-Pandas models every date or timestamp as a NumPy nanosecond ``datetime64`` object, regardless if nanosecond resolution is needed or practical.
+Pandas models every date or timestamp as a NumPy nanosecond ``datetime64`` object, regardless of if nanosecond resolution is needed or practical.
 This has the amusing side effect of creating a "Y2262 problem": not permitting dates beyond 2262-04-11.

+For exmaple, while I can create a ``pd.DatetimeIndex`` up to 2262-04-11, one day further and Pandas raises an error.

 >>> pd.date_range('1980', '2262-04-11')
 DatetimeIndex(['1980-01-01', '1980-01-02', '1980-01-03', '1980-01-04',